ascherer/cwebtest/README.md

 # how to use this project

-start with `git clone --mirror https://github.com/ascherer/cwebtest`. the default branch **master** is only used to set up the environment. much more interesting are the auxiliary branches for each of the cweb variants (see `git branch` for a list). individual commits on these branches show the results of applying **ctangle** and **cweave** on **all** `.w` sources. to see the differences just compare the heads of the branches, e.g., `git diff plain-cweb cwebbin` (do this on your local clone; Github can't show such large 'diffs').
+start with `git clone https://github.com/ascherer/cwebtest`. the default branch **master** is used to set up the environment by extracting the full set of knuthian example programmes.

+now invoke `./runall.sh -p <PATH TO YOUR CWEB> -v <VERSION OF YOUR CWEB>`. this will create a new branch with this commandline as its name by applying **ctangle** and **cweave** on **all** `.w` sources (ca. 250 commits at the time of writing). to see the differences just compare the heads of such branches.